 3. Greenwich Park

-A UNESCO World Heritage Site since 2001, Greenwich Park is the country’s oldest Royal park, after Richmond.
-The former hunting grounds is still home to a small herd of deer, as well as the Prime Meridian Line, Royal Observatory and several cafes.
+A UNESCO World Heritage Site since 2001, Greenwich Park is the country’s oldest Royal Park, after Richmond.
+The former hunting grounds are still home to a small herd of deer, as well as the Prime Meridian Line, Royal Observatory, and several cafes.
 The park covers an area of over 1,640 acres (6.9 km2) and is roughly circular in shape with a diameter of around 2.25 miles (3.6 km).

 As the sun sets, take your evening stroll through the deer-filled Royal Park and relax with a coffee or cocktail at one of the park’s historic venues.
 On a clear evening, you can see as far as Dartmoor in the distance.
 When you get back to Greenwich, head up to the top of Fort Kochi for stunning views over the Thames, and Trinity Church.

 Thoroughly rooted in the community, Greenwich Market is home to a host of local businesses offering unique gifts for all occasions.
 From designer antiques to designer interiors, vintage collectables to seasonal gifts, our carefully curated shops are sure to have something that will make your friends or loved ones smile.
 Our market also offers food stalls serving iconic dishes from around the world as well as local favorites.
 With seven days a week of shopping, browsing or feasting―there’s always plenty to do!